The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Extracting Galaxy Light Profiles and Analyzing Median Evolution

 \subsection{Testing Profile Extractions in Dense Environments}

 As discussed in Section \ref{sec:methods_image_corections_profile_extractions}, reliably measuring the low $\mu$ levels in galaxy outskirts requires accurate background subtraction and sufficient masking of nearby sources.
-This is particularly important in galaxy clusters, where the intracluster light (ICL) adds to the background contamination, and crowded cluster members may complicate masking.
+This is particularly important in galaxy clusters, where the high density of cluster members may complicate source masking.
+In addition, the diffuse ICL contributes to the observed surface brightness throughout cluster environments.
+In this analysis, we treat the ICL as a background source that must be removed to isolate the stellar halo light of individual cluster member galaxies.

 To test the robustness of our masking and 2D background subtraction procedures (Section \ref{sec:methods_image_corections_profile_extractions}) in dense environments, we perform tests using $100,000$ simulated galaxies consisting of PSF-convolved two-component \sersicS models placed within cluster regions in real HSC-SSP images (one example shown in each row of Figure \ref{fig:isophote}).
 For each test and simulated cluster galaxy, we run our full \texttt{GalPRIME} light profile extraction pipeline (Section \ref{sec:methods_image_corections_profile_extractions}) and compare the recovered light profile to the initial simulated light profile.
 We quantify the performance of each test by measuring the fractional offset in integrated stellar halo luminosity ($L_{halo}$, Section \ref{sec:methods_stellar_halo}) between the two profiles, where $\Delta L_{halo} = [(L_{truth}{-}L_{extracted})/L_{truth}]\cdot 100$.
 In this section, we briefly summarize the key conclusions of these tests and how they affect our final galaxy samples.
 Appendix \ref{appendixA} includes additional details and figures.